-My name is Hunter Doughty and I am a conservation biologist.
+My name is Dr. Hunter Doughty and I am a behavioural and conservation scientist.

-This webpage is an accumulation of the many wonderful things that make up my path in conservation biology, as well as my unending pursuit in understanding the life of the wild!
+This webpage is an accumulation of my path and research to date, as well as my unending pursuit in understanding the life of the wild.